ColorTokens Acquires PureID to Strengthen Xshield Microsegmentation Platform with Powerful Identity-Based Segmentation

 PureID's AI-Based Identity Engine to power ColorTokens' Next-Gen Security Enhancements for IoT/OT, Cloud, Container, and User Environments

-SAN JOSE, Calif., Sept.
-11, 2024 /PRNewswire/ -- ColorTokens Inc., the leading global enterprise microsegmentation company, announced today that it has acquired PureID, an innovative startup providing secure identity and access management.
+SAN JOSE, Calif. and BENGALURU, India, Sept.
+12, 2024 /PRNewswire/ -- ColorTokens Inc., the leading global enterprise microsegmentation company, announced today that it has acquired PureID, an innovative startup providing secure identity and access management.
 This acquisition will significantly strengthen ColorTokens' microsegmentation capabilities by integrating robust identity solutions.
 IT and security leaders will acquire enhanced tools to achieve complete confidence in breach readiness.

 The acquisition of PureID supports significant security enhancements to ColorTokens' Enterprise Microsegmentation Platform, Xshield, by incorporating identity-based segmentation for cloud and containerized, IoT/OT, and user environments.
 With PureID's AI-based access regulation, ColorTokens expands its next-gen offerings to address the ever-evolving threat landscape and provide key benefits for customers in multiple environments: